Your Complete Guide To Collecting and Analyzing User Feedback

-User feedback analysis is the process of transforming the user feedback you collect into actionable insights that help you build a better product.
+User feedback analysis is the process of transforming the user observations and comments you collect into actionable insights that help you build a better product.

 This process can be as simple as manually reading through every piece of user feedback and looking for trends.
 But for products with a large user base, this isn’t really feasible.

-Instead, user feedback analysis usually relies on some combination of techniques and methods to generate insights.
+Instead, the feedback analysis usually relies on some combination of techniques and methods to generate insights.

 The user feedback life cycle has three distinct stages:

-- Collection: This is when user feedback is first gathered, typically through surveys, in-app messages, or user reviews.
+- Collection: This is when the feedback is first gathered, typically through surveys, in-app messages, or user reviews.

-- Analysis: Once user feedback has been collected, it needs to be analyzed to generate insights.
+- Analysis: Once user comments has been collected, it needs to be analyzed to generate insights.
 This usually involves sorting user feedback into different categories and looking for trends.

 How?
 Keep reading to find out!

 With the background information out of the way, it’s time to take a look at the first stage of the user feedback analysis cycle—collection.